-Trump says he might lock down New York as health workers call for more equipment
+Trump drops idea of New York lockdown as U.S. death count crosses 2,000

 The body count continues to climb in Italy, where authorities have blocked travel across the country and prevented people from leaving their houses for all but essential reasons.

-Los Angeles Mayor Eric Garcetti said Southern California was on track to match New York City’s infection figures in the next week.

-In New Orleans, where Mardi Gras celebrations late last month fueled an outbreak, the number of coronavirus patients “have been staggering,” said Sophia Thomas, a nurse practitioner at DePaul Community Health Center.
+Officials in Louisiana, where Mardi Gras celebrations late last month in New Orleans fueled an outbreak, reported 17 additional deaths and 569 new cases on Saturday.

+The disease has proven most fatal among the elderly, but Illinois Governor J.B.
+Pritzker said on Saturday that an infant had died in his state.
+Graphic: Tracking the spread of the global coronavirus - here

-American healthcare workers are appealing for more protective gear and equipment as a surge in patients pushes hospitals to their limits.
+American healthcare workers are appealing for more protective gear and equipment as they face a surge of patients.

+Doctors are also especially concerned about a shortage of ventilators, breathing machines needed for those suffering from COVID-19, the pneumonia-like respiratory ailment caused by the highly contagious novel coronavirus.

 On Saturday, nurses protested outside the Jacobi Medical Center in New York, saying supervisors asked them to reuse their masks, putting their own health at risk.